manjeetsaggi/drupal-6-modules/apachesolr_rdf/README.txt

   where resources related to those keywords should be found.
 Facetting is only possible on the existence of predicates, or on the type.

-When defining your own schema, please note that it has to contain the fields "uri" (of type "string") and "index" (of type "integer"), for storing the indexed resource's URI and the id of the index this document was indexed by, respectively.
-The document ID should be some combination of the two, e.g. as returned by the apachesolr_rdf_create_id() function.
+When defining your own schema, please note that it has to contain the field "index" of type "integer", for storing the ID of the index this document was indexed for.
+The document ID should be some combination of the index ID and the resource's URI, e.g. as returned by the apachesolr_rdf_create_id() function.

 Note: